Maximizers for the variational problems associated with Sobolev type inequalities under constraints: Introduction

 for any $\al \leq \al_N:= N \om_{N-1}^{1/(N-1)}$, where $\om_{N-1}$ denotes the surface area of the unit sphere in $\R^N$, and $\Phi_N(t) = e^t -\sum_{k=0}^{N-2} \frac{t^k}{k!}$.
-We refer the interest reader to \cite{AD2004,AS07,AY10,doO2015,Nguyen2017} and references therein for the recent developments of the Moser--Trudinger inequality.
+We refer the interest reader to \cite{AD2004,AS07,AY10,doO2015,Nguyen2017} and references therein for the recent developments in the study of the Moser--Trudinger inequality.
 The existence of maximizer for the Moser--Trudinger inequality in bounded domains was proved by Carleson and Chang \cite{CC1986} for the unit ball, by Struwe \cite{Struwe} for domains near ball, by Flucher \cite{Flucher1992} for any domain in dimension two, and by Lin \cite{Lin1996} for any domain in $\R^N, N\geq 3$.
 The existence of maximizers for the Moser--Trudinger inequality in whole space $\R^N$ was proved by Ruf \cite{Ruf2005} in the dimension two with $\al =\al_2$, by Li and Ruf \cite{LiRuf2008} in any dimension $N$ with $\al =\al_N$, and by Ishiwata \cite{Ishi} for any $\al \in (0,\al_N)$ with $N \geq 3$ and $\al \in (2/B_2, \al_2]$ with $N=2$ where $B_2 = \sup\limits_{u\in W^{1,2}(\R^2) \setminus\{0\}}\frac{\|u\|_4^4}{\|u\|_2^2 \|\na u\|_2^2}$.
 Ishiwata also proved a non-existence result in dimension two when $\al >0 $ sufficiently small which is different with the bounded domain case.
 The proof of Ishiwata relies on the careful analysis using the concentration--compactness type argument together with the behavior of the functional

-which appears in the first two terms of the $\int_{\R^N} \Phi_N(\al |u|^{\frac N{N-1}}) dx$.
+which appears as two first terms of the $\int_{\R^N} \Phi_N(\al |u|^{\frac N{N-1}}) dx$.
 Note that $J_{N,\al}$ is exact our functional $J_{N,N,N,\al, \frac{N^2}{N-1}}$ above.
-The non-existence result even occurs in the higher dimension if we replace the condition $\|u\|_N^N + \|\na u\|_N^N =1$ by the condition $\|u\|_N^a + \|\na u\|_N^b =1$ with $a, b> 0$ (see \cite{doO16,LamLuZhang,Nguyen2017a}).
+The non-existence result even occurs in the higher dimension if we replace the condition $\|u\|_N^N + \|\na u\|_N^N =1$ by the condition $\|u\|_N^a + \|\na u\|_N^b =1$ with $a, b> 0$ (see \cite{doO16,LamLuZhang}).
 This non-existence result suggests that the attainability of the Moser--Trudinger inequality depends delicately on the choice of normalizing conditions even if conditions are equivalent.
 This leads to the study of the problem \ref{eq:variationalproblem}.

-Concerning to \eqref{eq:variationalproblem}, it was shown in \cite{Ishiwata,Ishiwata1} that the existence of maximizers for $D_{N,p,\ga,\al,q}$ is closed related to the exponent $\ga$.
-Especially, the quantity
+Concerning to the problem \eqref{eq:variationalproblem}, it was shown in \cite{Ishiwata,Ishiwata1} that the existence of maximizers for $D_{N,p,\ga,\al,q}$ is closed related to the exponent $\ga$.
+Especially, the following quantity

 is the threshold for the attainability of $D_{N,p,\ga,\al,q}$.
 For $N \geq 2$, $p\in (1,N]$ and $q \in (p,p^*)$, let $B_{N,p,q}$ denote the best constant in the Gagliardo--Nirenberg--Sobolev inequality